pomerium/documentation/content/docs/capabilities/self-hosted-authenticate-service.md

 ### Identity provider

 Pomerium's Authenticate Service requires an IdP to authenticate and authorize users.
-Pomerium supports all major IdP solutions, but can support any IdP that uses OAuth 2.0 and OIDC protocols as well.
+Pomerium supports all major IdP solutions and any IdP that uses OAuth 2.0 and OIDC protocols as well.

 ## Configure the Self-Hosted Authenticate Service

-To configure your Pomerium instance to use self-hosted services:
+To configure Pomerium to use self-hosted services:

 1. Add your authenticate service URL